Queen Mary's Hospital, Roehampton: Facilities

 The hospital has a total of 88 beds; 46 for people who have had limb amputations and require neurorehabilitation and 42 for care, treatment and rehabilitation of older people.
 It does not have an accident and emergency (A&E) department.
 The Minor Injuries Unit at Queen Mary's is temporarily closed.

 The hospital also had three inpatient wards run by the South West London and St George's Mental Health NHS Trust.

 Transport

 London Buses routes 265, 419, 493, 969 and N74 serve the hospital, stopping directly outside; and routes 85, 170 and 430 stop on a road behind the hospital.

 Barnes station is the closest railway station and is 15–20 minutes walk away.

+Notable death

+James Beck (1929–1973), Dad’s Army actor, best known for his role as Private Joe Walker, who died there aged 44 following complications from pancreatitis.